rolinmb/go-stock/README.md

-Testing how go does with financial calculations
+Testing how go does with financial calculations.
+NOT FINANCIAL ADVICE; DOES NOT WORK AS A VALID METHOD OF PREDICTION.